Wuppertaler

 SV Germania, 1907 Wuppertal and VfL 1912 Wuppertal.

-following season saw WSV relegated to Regionalliga West after a bottom place
+following season saw WSV relegated to Regionalliga West after a bottom-place

-Knappmann scored thirty times in 2011-12 before the club faced crisis in the
+finish despite the goals of Jerome Assauer.
+Christian Knappmann scored thirty times in 2011-12 before the club faced a crisis in the summer of 2013.

 Ercan

-to return to Regionalliga West, where they finished in mid table in 2016-17
+to return to Regionalliga West, where they finished in mid-table in 2016-17

 under the tutelage of Christian Britscho and then in the top eight in 2017-18.